 Beautiful lookout from the mountain.

-Reviewed over 7 years ago and experienced in March 2014
+Reviewed about 8 years ago and experienced in March 2014